tnguyenswe/Crypto-Watch/README.md

 You can view the project at https://tnguyenswe.github.io/Crypto-Watch/

-Crypto Watch is a web application built using Javascript, HTML, and CSS.
+Crypto Watch is a web application built using Javascript, HTML, Node.JS, Express, and CSS.

 I also used the Cryptonator API for real-time Cryptocurrency prices & used the Twilio API along with Node.JS to setup SMS notifications.